marc-harary/kirigami/README.md

 ## Overview

 For ease of use and reproducibility, all scripts are written idiomatically according to the [Lightning](https://www.pytorchlightning.ai) specification for PyTorch with as little application-specific code as possible.
-The three principal classes comprise the module are:
+The five principal classes comprising the module are:

-1. `kirigami.layers.ResNet`: A standard `torch.nn.Module` comprising the main model;
+1. `kirigami.layers.ResNet`: A standard `torch.nn.Module` comprising the main network;
+2. `kirigami.layers.Greedy`: A simple constraint-satisfaction problem (CSP) solver that enforces constraints on the output matrix;
-2. `kirigami.data.DataModule`: A subclass of [LightningDataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html?highlight=datamodule) that downloads, embeds, pickles, loads, and collates samples;
+3. `kirigami.data.DataModule`: A subclass of [LightningDataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html?highlight=datamodule) that downloads, embeds, pickles, loads, and collates samples;
-3. `kirigami.data.KirigamiModule`: A subclass of [LightningModule](https://lightning.ai/docs/pytorch/stable/common/lightning_module.html) that wraps `kirigami.layers.ResNet` and includes a small number of hooks for reproducible logging, checkpointing, loops for training, etc.
+4. `kirigami.data.KirigamiModule`: A subclass of [LightningModule](https://lightning.ai/docs/pytorch/stable/common/lightning_module.html) that wraps `kirigami.layers.ResNet` and includes a small number of hooks for reproducible logging, checkpointing, loops for training, etc.
-4. `kirigami.writer.DbnWriter`: A subclass of [BasePredictionWriter](https://lightning.ai/docs/pytorch/latest/api/lightning.pytorch.callbacks.BasePredictionWriter.html) that writes predicted tensors to files in [dot-bracket notation](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/rna_structure_notations.html).
+5. `kirigami.writer.DbnWriter`: A subclass of [BasePredictionWriter](https://lightning.ai/docs/pytorch/latest/api/lightning.pytorch.callbacks.BasePredictionWriter.html) that writes predicted tensors to files in [dot-bracket notation](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/rna_structure_notations.html).

 ```bash
 ├── LICENSE